techidaily/site-win11-tips/source/_posts/elevate-your-computer-experience-running-task-manager-as-admin-on-win11.md

  If you prefer command-line methods, you can launch an elevated Task Manager from Command Prompt or PowerShell.
 Let me show you how to do it.

 1. Run Command Prompt with admin rights.
-See[how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions, if you need them.
+See [how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions, if you need them.
 2. In Command Prompt, type "taskmgr" and press**Enter** .

 The Task Manager will open with full administrator rights.